eclipse-openj9/openj9-docs/docs/xxjitservermetrics.md

 ## Explanation

- When you enable this option, the JITServer process will open a TCP port, which can be used by monitoring agents (like Prometheus) to collect custom metrics exported by JITServer.
-Monitoring agents must issue http `GET` requests to a url of the form: `http://jitserveraddress:metricsport/metrics`.
-The path for the http request must be `/metrics`.
+ When you enable this option, the JITServer process opens a TCP port, which can be used by monitoring agents (like Prometheus) to collect the custom metrics exported by the JITServer.
+Monitoring agents must issue HTTP `GET` requests to a URL of the form: `http://<jitserveraddress>:<port>/metrics`.
+The path for the HTTP request must be `/metrics`.

- The default value of `metricsport` is 38500 and can be changed with [`-XX:JITServerMetricsPort=<NNN\>`](xxjitservemetricsport.md) command line option.
+ The default value of `<port>` is 38500.
+You can change this value by using the [`-XX:JITServerMetricsPort=<NNN>`](xxjitservermetricsport.md) command line option.

- The exposition format for the metrics returned by JITServer follows the [OpenMetrics](https://openmetrics.io/) protocol.
+ The format for the metrics returned by the JITServer follows the [OpenMetrics](https://openmetrics.io/) protocol.

 ## Example